You can refer to this post which I now hope to clarify: https://gendeavour.com/the-vanbibber-dilemma-iv-peter-vanbibber-ii/

 - Joseph – not yet born

 Peter Vanbibber III definitely fought at the Battle of Point Pleasant.
 This is confirmed by the pension records on file at Fold3, referenced above.
-As for the Greenbrier County Court Orders and the attribution by Otis K. Rice’s in “a History of Greenbrier County” provided in the previous post, it is most likely that Peter II:
+As for the Greenbrier County Court Orders and the attribution by Otis K. Rice’s in “a History of Greenbrier County” provided in the previous post, it is most likely that Peter II or a combination of he and Peter II as father and son were not differentiated in the records:

 - was appointed Captain of the local militia in Greenbrier;